linschris/git-tutorial/README.md

 Let's add a commit to two-sum to simulate two different "branches" or workflows currently going on.

-Using your new-learned knowledge, switch back to the main branch, make any commit to two_sum.py, and push this commit to the main branch on Github.
+Using your new-learned knowledge, switch back to the main branch via the command `git checkout main`, make any commit to two_sum.py, and push this commit to the main branch on Github.

 I'll be adding these lines below our original two_sum.py in main (feel free to copy):